 - Column E-G: Additional Essential Elements for which the word is needed.
 These lists are not exhaustive.

 3D Printer Tactile Symbols for Core VocabularyThe Center for Literacy and Disability Studies has a different project that is focused on the use of core vocabulary to support symbolic communication development for students with significant cognitive disabilities.
 Several of the students in the project have multiple disabilities including deafblindness.
 They need tactile symbols and there are not existing tactile symbols that systematically represent core vocabulary.
 To address the need, we are developing tactile symbols that can be printed on a 3D printer.
 These are currently in development and are likely to change as we learn more, but we have decided to share them because we understand that the need is not limited to the students in our project.
 Here is a picture of the symbols: You'll need access to a 3D printer that can print in multiple colors (we use multiple colors to take advantage of any residual vision the student may have), and you'll need to use 3D design software to view and/or modify these files (we use http://tinkercad.com).
 Each symbol has braille (on the top to support orientation and accommodate the fact that most of the students in our project can only manipulate the object with one hand); the label is stamped in print (to ensure that sighted communication partners call the symbol by the correct name); and a specific tactile representation of the word.
 The colors and shapes are organized as follows: Green Square (prepositions) Red Triangle (verbs) Blue Heart (adjectives) Yellow Circle (adverbs/conjunctions) White Hexagon (pronouns) We will be adding to the symbols over time.
-Here are the symbols we have so far (click to download and open in 3D design software):
+The symbols can be found here, at the Project Core website (click to download and open in 3D design software): We will work to keep the list updated, but please use the Materials Exchange to add additional text resources that you create.

 Please e-mail us with comments or concerns at DLMpd@unc.edu